UniMath/agda-unimath/src/commutative-algebra/homomorphisms-commutative-semirings.lagda.md

       ( semiring-Commutative-Semiring A)

   preserves-mul-id-hom-Commutative-Semiring :
-    (x y : type-Commutative-Semiring A) →
+    {x y : type-Commutative-Semiring A} →
     mul-Commutative-Semiring A x y ＝ mul-Commutative-Semiring A x y preserves-mul-id-hom-Commutative-Semiring =
     preserves-mul-id-hom-Semiring (semiring-Commutative-Semiring A)